• Skip to main content

 2. Use two pans to make the crêpes.
 Speed up making the crêpes by using two pans at a time.
 You won't be able to leave the stove for a second, but it will halve the time needed to make the crêpes!

 3. Butter the pan only for the first crêpes.
 Using a good quality non-stick frypan, you'll only need to grease the pan for the first crêpes.
-There is melted butter in the crêpes batter, which prevents them from sticking.

 4. Don't throw the first crêpes.
 Often the first crêpes you make won't turn out perfectly as it's the one that essentially seasons the pan.
-Don't chuck it.
-Use it as the first layer on your serving plate, and you'll never know that it was less than imperfect.

 Tips for assembling:

 1. Cool the crêpes before layering: The crêpes need to all be at room temperature before you start layering them with the cream.
-You'll end up with a soupy mess otherwise.
-Not ideal!

 2. Refrigerate the cake: This allows the cream to set in place, thus creating a secure bond and stability between the layers.
-If you don't refrigerate the cake, you'll find the layers slipping and sliding, making it near impossible to cut neatly.
-It also helps the flavours infuse together, resulting in a tastier cake.

 Nutrition